magnusdv/pedsuite/publications.md

 #### **`ribd`**
 * MD Vigeland.
 [Relatedness coefficients in pedigrees with inbred founders](https://doi.org/10.1007/s00285-020-01505-x). *Journal of Mathematical Biology*, **2020**.
 * PJ Green, J Montera.
 [Inference about complex relationships using peak height data](https://arxiv.org/abs/2005.09365). *arXiv:2005.09365*, **2020**.

+## Posters
+* MD Vigeland, T Egeland. *The ped suite: A collection of R packages for pedigree analysis*; (Abstract 1736).
+Annual meeting of the American Society of Human Genetics, Houston, 2019.
+* MD Vigeland, T Egeland. *Forensic computations in pedigrees with inbred founders*.
+Congress of the International Society for Forensic Genetics, Prague, 2019.
+* MD Vigeland, T Egeland. *Genotype probability distributions on complex pedigrees with applications to relationship testing*; (Abstract 1547W).
+Annual meeting of the American Society of Human Genetics, San Fransisco, 2012.
+* MD Vigeland. *IBDsim: An R package for simulation of chromosomal segments shared by family members*; (Abstract 676W).
+Annual meeting of the American Society of Human Genetics/International Congress of Human Genetics, Montreal, 2011.